felixfalk2903/Nathan-s-starting-repo/README.md

 Here in belgium we have a name for this kind of course, its called a 'graduaat' so i looked it up and it would be a Non-degree-education.

+If you would be interested in doing this i can send them a mail asking about foreign students.
+I know Belgians pay around 1000euro a year (so very affordable) but i'm uncertain about foreigners.

 [link to the course](https://www.howest.be/nl/opleidingen/graduaat/programmeren#opleidingsprogramma)